Research Grants

 Prospective validation of the biological SynNeurGe diagnostic classification criteria for Parkinson’s disease

-New: There is growing hope that disease-modifying treatments could target the molecular basis of Parkinson’s disease (PD) even before the onset of symptoms.
+Running: There is growing hope that disease-modifying treatments could target the molecular basis of Parkinson’s disease (PD) even before the onset of symptoms.
 Therefore, the team proposes a biologically based classification using a three-component system with the following aspects: Presence of pathological alpha-synuclein, evidence of underlying degeneration, and documentation of pathogenic gene variants.
 The project addresses the need for a comprehensive validation of these criteria in order to finally transfer the research concept into prospectively validated evidence, enabling the objective diagnosis, classification and staging of PD.
 The research is funded with 85,000 Euro for two years.

 Prof. Dr. Michael Sendtner & PD Dr. Michael Briese, Institut für Klinische Neurobiologie, Würzburg